How to Pass the P&G Online Test? – Ultimate Guide with Free Practice Questions

-These tests are challenging because they are very different to any assessment you might have undergone before this.
+The set of assessments tests to be a P&G employee are challenging because they are very different from any test assessment you might have undergone before this.

-The first three assessments listed above, the Digit Challenge, the Grid Challenge and the Switch Challenge take the form of interactive games like those you might play on an app.
-To take the challenges you play a game.
-How you perform in the games lets the company know your skill level in the various areas being tested.
+The first three tests listed above, the Digit Challenge, the Grid Challenge, and the Switch Challenge are game-based assessments like those you might play on an app.
+How you perform in each interactive assessment, games lets the hiring managers know your skill level in the various areas being tested.

 The Digit Challenge

-The Digit Challenge assesses your numerical ability.
+The Digit Challenge is an assessment test designed to check your numerical ability.
 To discover if you are able to do calculations accurately within a set time frame you are given a calculation with some missing numbers.
 From a list of provided numbers, you have to decide which ones would fill the empty spaces to complete the equation.